datreant/datreant/docs/bundles.rst

 more complicated work with each Treant and the data stored within its tree can gain much from process parallelism when applied to a Bundle of many Treants.

-See the API reference for :meth:`~datreant.core.Bundle.map` for more details on how to use this method.
+See the API reference for :meth:`~datreant.Bundle.map` for more details on how to use this method.

 API Reference: Bundle